-The CSP subgrant is competitive; therefore, high scores from Peer Reviewers can increase an application's likelihood of getting funded.
-CTCSA staff will conduct the final review of applications to ensure that applications comply with all requirements and to ensure that reviewers have awarded priority points wherever applicants are eligible for them, and ensure that no priority points are awarded to applications that do not fulfill the required criteria to be eligible for priority points.
+The CSP subgrant is competitive; therefore, high scores from Peer Reviewers can increase an applicant's likelihood of getting funded.
+CTCSA staff will conduct a final review of applications to ensure that applications comply with all requirements and to ensure that reviewers have awarded priority points wherever applicants are eligible for them.
 Only applications meeting the minimum required score of 80 points (70% of the total standard points of 115) will be considered for funding.
 In instances where there are more successful applications than available funding, the highest scoring applications will be considered for funding.
-There is no guarantee that applying will result in funding, or in a proposal being funded at the requested level.
+There is no guarantee that applying for funding will result in a grant award, or in a proposal being funded at the requested level.

-Award Process and Start Date -

-Once peer reviewer scores are submitted and CTCSA has checked scoring CTCSA will convene an Award Committee comprising members of NECSN staff and review the application and scoring one final time.
+Award Process and Start Date - Once peer reviewer scores are submitted and CTCSA has checked scoring, an Award Committee comprising members of NECSN staff will convene and review the application and scoring one final time.
 In instances where the scoring is just under or above the cut off score the team will conduct a closer inspection of peer reviewer scores to finalize the grant funding decision.
 The team will also determine the final budget for each subgrant recipient after evaluating whether proposed activities are reasonable, allowable, and necessary.

-Applicants and the CSDE will receive notification on the status of their application after the final peer review scores have been submitted and CTCSA has reviewed the application.
+Applicants and the CSDE will receive notification on the status of their application after the final peer review scores have been submitted and NECSN's review is concluded.
 If approved for funding a draft award letter will notify the applicant of any additional information, including budget modification, and additional information required before final approval.
 Successful subgrantees will be required to participate in a CSP Subgrant Post-Award call.
 Following the post-award call applicants will receive notice of final approval.
 The final award letter will contain the start date of the grant and a grant agreement which must be signed by the subgrantee's leadership, and by the chairperson of the Board of Trustees and emailed back to GSCT and uploaded to the subgrantees grant folder on Basecamp.